dickermoshe/zmanim-core/README.md

   - Embedded systems (thumbv7em-none-eabihf)
 - **High Performance**: Optimized Rust implementation with LTO and stripping
 - **No Standard Library**: `no_std` compatible for embedded and WASM use cases

+## Documentation

+This fork closely follows the original KosherJava api where possible.
+See the JavaDoc for documentation: https://kosherjava.com/zmanim/docs/api/index.html?overview-summary.html

 ## 🚀 Quick Start